Marijuana as wonder drug

 A NEW STUDY in the journal Neurology is being hailed as unassailable proof that , is a valuable medicine.
 It is a sad commentary on the state of modern medicine -- and US drug policy -- that we still need "proof" of something that medicine has known for 5,000 years.

 The study, from the University of California at San Francisco, found smoked marijuana to be effective at relieving the extreme pain of a debilitating condition known as peripheral neuropathy.
 It was a study of HIV patients, but a similar type of pain caused by damage to nerves afflicts people with many other illnesses including diabetes and multiple sclerosis.
 Neuropathic pain is notoriously resistant to treatment with conventional pain drugs.
 Even powerful and addictive narcotics like morphine and OxyContin often provide little relief.
-This study leaves no doubt that marijuana can safely ease this type of pain.

 |Liveleak on Facebook|